Lana Condor

-Lana Therese Condor (born Trần Đồng Lan; May 11, 1997) is an American actress, producer, and singer.
-She made her acting debut starring as Jubilee in the superhero film X-Men: Apocalypse (2016), and gained international recognition for portraying Lara Jean Covey in the romantic-comedy To All the Boys film series (2018–2021).
-She has also portrayed Saya Kuroki in the television series Deadly Class (2019) and Koyomi in the film Alita: Battle Angel (2019).
+Lana Therese Condor (born Trần Đồng Lan; May 11, 1997) is an American actress and YouTuber.
+She made her acting debut starring as Jubilee in the superhero film X-Men: Apocalypse (2016), and gained international recognition for portraying Lara Jean Covey in the romantic comedy To All the Boys film series (2018–2021).
+She has also portrayed Saya Kuroki in the television series Deadly Class and Koyomi in the film Alita: Battle Angel (both 2019), and voiced the titular character in the animated teen comedy film Ruby Gillman, Teenage Kraken (2023).

 Early life

 Born in Vietnam, Condor lived her first months in an orphanage in Cần Thơ under the name Trần Đồng Lan.
-On October 6, 1997 she was adopted and renamed by American parents Mary Carol Condor (née Haubold) and Bob Condor in Chicago, Illinois.
-Condor has an adoptive brother, Arthur.
+On October 6, 1997, she was adopted and renamed by American parents Mary Carol Condor (née Haubold) (died July 2024) and Bob Condor in Chicago, Illinois.
+Condor has a brother, Arthur, who is three months older and was adopted from the same orphanage.
 Condor and her family lived in Whidbey Island, Washington, and New York City.

 Condor studied ballet as a child, training with the Whidbey Island Dance Theater, Joffrey Ballet, the Rock School for Dance Education, and the Alvin Ailey American Dance Theater.
-She continued dancing with the Los Angeles Ballet and also trained at the Groundlings in improvisational theatre.
-She studied acting the New York Film Academy and Yale Summer Conservatory for Actors, and in 2014 was a theatre scholar at the California State Summer School for the Arts.
+She continued dancing with the Los Angeles Ballet, and also trained at the Groundlings in improvisational theatre.
+She studied acting at the New York Film Academy and Yale Summer Conservatory for Actors, and in 2014 was a theatre scholar at the California State Summer School for the Arts.
 As a high school freshman, she attended the Professional Performing Arts School in New York City, and graduated from Notre Dame Academy in Los Angeles in 2015.
-In 2016 she was accepted at Loyola Marymount University but chose to postpone it to pursue acting.
+In 2016, she was accepted at Loyola Marymount University but chose to postpone it to pursue acting.